richMetellus/docs_SphinxDocTemplate/source/index.rst

 * it will continue to evolve as more tools are being developed, integrated into the python or Javascript ecosystem.
-If better alternative to `Sphinx`_ for rst, .md compatible documents are available, they will be documented in ``docs_TechnicalDocumentation``
+If better alternative to `Sphinx`_ for rst, .md compatible documents are available, they will be documented in ``docs_TechnicalDocumentation`` repository instead of the local copy added in this template.

 .. sidebar:: It is also possible to use Jupyter Notebook with markdown (MyST) and use `Jupyter Book <https://jupyterbook.org/en/stable/intro.html>`_